mikkel32/CoolBox/README.md

   menu bar now includes recent files, a Quick Settings dialog and a fullscreen toggle.
 Quick Settings can also be launched from the toolbar or with the `Ctrl+Q` shortcut.
-- **Collapsible Sidebar**: Quickly hide the sidebar using the toolbar button, arrow icon or `Ctrl+B`.
-CoolBox remembers your preference across sessions.
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, a threaded port scanner, a flexible hash calculator with optional disk caching, a multi-threaded duplicate finder that persists file hashes for lightning fast rescans, a screenshot capture tool, and a built-in process manager that auto-refreshes and sorts by CPU usage.
 The system info viewer now reports CPU cores and memory usage.
 - **Network Scanner CLI**: Scan multiple hosts asynchronously with IPv4/IPv6